wforbes/node-docker/README.md

 - We will be deploying the app the WRONG WAY, then steadily correcting things to illustrate why we're configuring it the way we are.
 It may be frustrating to follow point-to-point, but I agree with the presenter that this will show first-hand experience how things should be done with the reasoning included.

-- These notes will be ALOT more sparse here.
-If you have any questions email me wforbes87@gmail.com!

 #### Installing docker on Ubuntu (with Digital Ocean)

 - Set up digital ocean account